 B. Supranational port policies: European Union

 Economic and political integration in Europe, notably the setting up of a single European market in the 1990s, increased the interdependence of European ports that had historically developed in their own diverse ways, even when located in the same country.
 The interdependence of European ports intensified due to other factors as well.
-These factors include economic globalization, containerization; the expansion of transshipment, logistics, and value-added facilities; technological advancements; and the integration of maritime trade in supply chains.
+These factors include economic globalization and containerization; the expansion of transshipment, logistics, and value-added facilities; technological advancements; and the integration of maritime trade in supply chains.
 The scale and scope of these developments gradually pushed the national boundaries of port policy-making.
 Since the early 1990s, the search for a long-term European Port Policy (EPP) has produced a mix of non-legislative and legislative measures.
-These measures apply to all European Union (EU) ports that host 37% of the total intra-EU exchange of goods and 75% of the EU trade to the rest of the world by ports directly connected the EU to over 850 ports in the Far East and a total of more than 2.000 ports in the world.
+These measures apply to all European Union (EU) ports that together host 37% of the total intra-EU exchange of goods and 75% of the EU trade to the rest of the world by ports directly connected the EU to over 850 ports in the Far East and a total of more than 2,000 ports in the world.
 Both successes and failures mark this search, as does the associability of port community stakeholders seeking to influence the complex EU policy-making process.

 The cornerstone of these initiatives is a regulation on market access to port services and the financial transparency of ports (Regulation 2017/352).
 Adopted in 2017, it established the entry rules in various port services (bunkering, cargo handling, dredging, mooring, passenger services. port reception facilities, pilotage, and towage) in 319 ports.
-The regulation lowers legislative entry barriers, provides existing and potential port services providers a level playing field, reduces the administrative burden and advances transparency of financial interactions.
+The regulation lowers legislative entry barriers, provides existing and potential port services providers with a level playing field, reduces the administrative burden and advances transparency of financial interactions.
 It established the freedom to provide services subject to minimum requirements, conditions for limiting the number of providers, public service obligations, and the presence of an internal operator (i.e., by the Port Authority itself).
-Financial transparency and autonomy in the use of public funds are enhanced by requirements such as the presence of separate port accounts, transparent and non-discriminatory port service charges, the autonomy of port managing bodies to set port infrastructure charges, and the obligation to inform users about tariffs of port infrastructure charges.
+Financial transparency and autonomy in the use of public funds are enhanced by requirements such as the presence of separate port accounts, transparent and non-discriminatory port service charges, the autonomy of port managing bodies to set port infrastructure charges, and the obligation to inform users about tariffs for port infrastructure charges.
 Reduction of legal uncertainties is also advanced via the applications of broader rules (i.e., a concession directive) and ongoing discussions on the modernization of applicable state aid rules.
 The regulation is the outcome of a discussion that lasted 16 years, highlighting both the international dimension of port competition and the difficulties in advancing (de)regulatory measures applying to ports in multiple (in this case 27) countries, as ports vying for traffic shares differ in many ways (markets, governance, geography, rules of entry for third parties).

 C. Federal Port Policies: North America

 In the United States, the federal government is given exclusive jurisdiction over all navigable waterways.
 However, due to the nature of the federal system, there is no national port authority but a combination of state and municipal port authorities, making policy coordination complex.
 Early forms of port development and operation were mainly assumed by private companies, particularly railroads.
 This led to complaints about monopolistic behavior and unfair competitive practices.
-The public policy response was the setting of public port authorities in the early part of the 20th century, particularly when railways allowed a gradual deterioration of port facilities due to the lack of investment.
+The public policy response was the setting up of public port authorities in the early part of the twentieth century, particularly when railways led to a gradual deterioration of port facilities due to the lack of investment.
 A salient example was the creation of the Port Authority of New York in 1921 that placed the role of port infrastructure development and operations firmly in public hands.

 Established in 1950, Maritime Administration (MARAD) is an agency of the US Department of Transportation responsible for the waterborne transportation system.
 MARAD supports the technical aspects of maritime transportation infrastructure, including ships and shipping, port and vessel operations, national security, environment, and safety.
 It also maintains a fleet of cargo ships in reserve to provide surge sea-lift during national emergencies.